iMissile/Self.Writing/Notes/DataScience_notes.md

 # 17.06.2020
 ## R
-- [Logging in R: Why, When, and How](https://mathewanalytics.com/logging-in-r-why-when-and-how/) By Abraham Mathew / June 16, 2020 / data.table, R
 - COOL! [nx10/httpgd](https://github.com/nx10/httpgd).
 Asynchronous http server graphics device for R.
 - COOL!
 [MayaGans/shinyBody](https://github.com/MayaGans/shinyBody).
 An SVG clickable body that can be colored using data and returns the clicked on body part
 - COOL! [brshallo/tidyverse-gifs](https://github.com/brshallo/tidyverse-gifs).
 Code for using `flair`, `xaringan`, `pagedown`, and `magick` to build gif of steps in a series of piped operations.
 Example pulled from "Many Models" chapter of "R for Data Science"